fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/spinw.rst

   values as in the native parser.

 wye_function
-  The wye_function is defined by a matlab file which returns the w (This could be a sqw ,d1d, d2d, d3d and d4d object), y (signal), e (standard deviation) and the msk (This is a n dimensional array which is the same shape as y and e of the pixels used for the fitting).
+  The wye_function is defined by a matlab file which returns the `w` (This could be a sqw ,d1d, d2d, d3d and d4d object), `y` (signal), `e` (standard deviation) and the `msk` (This is a n dimensional array which is the same shape as y and e values of the pixels used for the fitting).
   This matlab file takes in the path of the datafile and the path of where the matlab functions are located.

   Explained example of the wye_function:

-  The first three lines adds the path to matlab functions need for fitting and loads the w object.
+  The first three lines adds the path to matlab functions need for fitting and loads the `w` object.

   .. code-block:: rst